samzorps/memory-lane/Readme.md

 - Example: openai.api_key_path = "path/to/secret_key/openai.txt"

 4. Run main.py
-- change the variables in main.py to the audio file you would like to use (Local or in Google Cloud) and run main.py
+- change the variable in main.py to the audio file you would like to use (Local or in Google Cloud) and run main.py

 ## Read also:
 - model for voice cloning https://github.com/coqui-ai/tts